jart/scriptus/docs/examples.md

 Of course, running this program on someone who's not in on the joke would probably not be funny to them.

+##`reminder.js`

+This program sets up a series of reminders to a given user for an event in the future.
+In contrast to a calendar reminder, it will send multiple warnings: one day before, one week before, one month before, six months before, and once a year until your event takes place.

+Notable features include:

+ * A combination of `get()` and `eval()` is used to effectively create an "import" statement.
+This means the script has to run with web access, which may be a problem e.g. during testing.

+ * One process is used for creating each of the reminders.
+For an event 100 years from now this would mean 100 processes, but this has no impact on Scriptus except the storage costs of each process until it wakes.
+The reminders can be cancelled at any time, at which point the reminder processes are killed.